Family Finds Hidden Camera Livestreaming From Their Airbnb In Ireland

 The scan unearthed a camera, and subsequently a live feed.
 From the angle of the video, the family tracked down the camera, concealed in what appeared to be a smoke alarm or carbon monoxide detector.

 “It was such a shock.
-It was just a really horrible feeling,” Nealie Barker told CNN.
+It was just a really horrible feeling,” Nealie Barker said.

 She called Airbnb to report the camera.
 “They had no advice for us over the phone,” she said.
 “The girl just said that if you cancel within 14 days, you won’t get your money back.”